oracle/python-cx_Oracle/doc/src/api_manual/cursor.rst

 .. attribute:: Cursor.prefetchrows

-    This read-write attribute can be used to tune the number of rows that the Oracle Client library fetches when a query is executed.
+    This read-write attribute can be used to tune the number of rows that the Oracle Client library fetches when a SELECT statement is executed.
 This value can reduce the number of round-trips to the database that are required to fetch rows but at the cost of additional memory.
 Setting this value to 0 can be useful when the timing of fetches must be explicitly controlled.

     See :ref:`Tuning Fetch Performance <tuningfetch>` for more information.